-The Waste PFI (Private Finance Initiative) contract is to secure a service to treat around 170,000 tonnes of municipal solid waste each year during a 25 year contract expected to start providing a service in 2015.
+The Waste PFI (Private Finance Initiative) contract is to secure a service to treat around 170,000 tonnes of residual municipal solid waste each year during a 25 year period expected to start in 2014/15.
+As a part of the recent Spending Review Norfolk retained its PFI grant allocation which would be equivalent to £6.7m each year to support the cost of future waste treatment, generating a total grant of £169m to the County Council.